Kenya is widely known for producing some of the world’s finest coffee, not just because of the country’s climatic conditions or the high altitude.

 Coffee grown in Kenya

-Most green coffee is Kenya is grown on high elevations ranging between 1,400 meters to 2,000 meters above the sea.
+Most green coffee in Kenya is grown at high elevations ranging between 1,400 meters to 2,000 meters above the sea.
 Large plantations are on plateaus with volcanic soils on the foothills of the Aberdare Ranges and Mt.
 Kenya.
-The elevation qualifies it for the Strictly High Grown (SHG)/ Strictly Hard Bean (SHB) status.
+The elevation qualifies for the Strictly High Grown (SHG)/ Strictly Hard Bean (SHB) status.
 Coffee grows slowly at high altitudes, thus providing more nutrients to the coffee bean.

-Areas spanning from 17,000-foot Mt Kenya towards Nairobi are major coffee-growing regions while small regions are located near Mt.
+Areas from 17,000-foot Mt Kenya towards Nairobi are major coffee-growing regions, while small regions near Mt.
 Elgon.
 Other coffees growing regions in Kenya include Ruiru, Thika, Kirinyaga, Mt.
-Kenya West, Kiambu, Murang’a and Nyeri.
+Kenya West, Kiambu, Murang’a, and Nyeri.

 Cooperatives are useful in facilitating milling, marketing, and auctioning coffee on behalf of farmers.
 Auctions are held on Tuesdays during harvest season, which brings price wars for the finest Kenya coffee.
 The market is decades old and ensures all farmers sell their coffee at the best prices.

 The complexity of the Kenya coffee market makes it difficult for coffee companies to buy directly from farmers.
-It requires a lot of time to trace the farmers, which is expensive for coffee companies.
+In addition, it requires a lot of time to trace the farmers, which is expensive for coffee companies.

 Kenya coffee plant varietals